rhaiscript/rhai-sci/src/DOCS.md

 ```

 ## `movmedian`
-Returns an array of the moving average (with a given width) across the input array.
+Returns an array of the moving median (with a given width) across the input array.
 ```rust
 # use rhai::Array;
 # use rhai_sci::eval;